7 Time to First Purchase Statistics For eCommerce Stores

 Time is a critical factor in the eCommerce purchase journey.
 Data shows that while 75% of conversions happen within 24 hours of initial engagement, 90% of conversions occur by day 12 after the first click.

 This 12-day window represents a crucial opportunity for marketers to influence buying decisions.
-The remaining 10% of conversions take place more than 4 weeks after initial contact, indicating a longer consideration phase for some customers.
+The final 5% of conversions take place more than 4 weeks after initial contact, indicating a longer consideration phase for some customers.

 Understanding this ecommerce conversion timeline helps marketers optimize their follow-up strategies.
 Email sequences, retargeting ads, and abandoned cart reminders should be concentrated within this 12-day period for maximum effectiveness.